-Bullying is defined as the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power.
+Bullying is defined as 'behaviour by an individual or group, usually repeated over time, which intentionally hurts another individual or group either physically or emotionally.
+Bullying is 'the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power' (Anti-Bullying Alliance).

 Bullying is, therefore:

-Deliberately hurtful Repeated, often over a period of time Difficult to defend against.
+Deliberately hurtful.
+Repeated, often over a period of time.
+Difficult to defend against.